mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 datagrams.
 Doing so has unforeseeable implications on timing and reordering and overhead.

-Therefore, applications SHOULD use the same QUIC primitives for both RTP and RTCP.
-If an application uses both streams and datagrams to selectively obtain reliable transmission for some RTP packets but not for others, it SHOULD also knowingly choose which RTT observations it is interested in.
+Using the same QUIC primitives for both RTP and
+RTCP will be safer than mixing QUIC primitives - for example, using QUIC streams to carry RTP media payloads and QUIC DATAGRAMs to carry RTCP, or vice versa.
+If an application uses both streams and datagrams to selectively obtain reliable transmission for some RTP media payloads but not for others, it is strongly suggested that the application developer knowingly choose which RTT observations they are interested in, while remaining aware of the advice included in {{RTCP-considerations}}

 # Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp-mapping}